Today I invited you to a fancy French restaurant and served you "red wine or white wine"...

 After this assignment gets handed in, then any in person class will involve a local, optional interpretive walk to the park (Trout Lake), again, rain or shine.

-May I use a computer in school library or computer lab?
+Common questions: May I use a computer in school library or computer lab?

 All computer labs and library computers are closed.
 Please use your own device to access the internet at school.
 If you have access to a phone or tablet, you may use this.